 Inter-Agency Working and information sharing

 We will develop and promote effective working relationships with other agencies, including agencies providing early help services to children, the Police and Children’s Social Care for enquires under section 47 of the Children Act 1989.
+Early help is defined as support for children of all ages that improves a family’s resilience and outcomes or reduces the chance of a problem getting worse.

 The academy will keep updated on all National and Locality guidance.
 The academy will make referrals to the appropriate Early Help Access Point to access services or consult with professionals.
 The academy leads on the ‘Team Around the Academy’ process to secure support for families and ensures Early Help Assessments are completed where appropriate.